fpg2012/cardsim/doc/protocol.md

 - path: CLIENT -> SERVER -> Other CLIENTS
 - when: CLIENT decides to operate or finish operating

+> note: Operation `remove` and `modify` SHOULD be declared before it is committed, otherwise it SHOULD be rejected by server
+>
+> Operation `add` does NOT need to declare

 sent by CLIENT:

 ```